xiphonics/picoTracker/docs/MANUAL.md

 ## Sample Import Screen

-Accessible by hitting A,A on the “sample” parameter in the Instrument Screen.
+Accessible by hitting A,A on the “sample:” parameter in the Instrument Screen.

-The samples of the library have to be located in a folder samplelib at the same level as the song folders (lgpt-xxxx). you can either put your samples in that directory or in sub-directories, allowing you to have some basic way of sorting the library.
+The samples of the library **must** to be located in a folder named `samplelib` at the top-level of the sdcard (lgpt-xxxx).
+You can either put your samples in that directory or in sub-directories of it, allowing you to have a basic way of sorting the library.

+Note: subdirectories will be sorted before files, but otherwise the files will be listed in an undetermined order (ie. not necessarily alphabetical order).

 For example:

 TODO: screencap

 When entering the import screen, the current folder is the library root folder “samplelib”.
 All sample in that folder are listed.

-Use Up/Down to select a sample and 'A' to load it B+Left/Right to rotates between all sub directories.
+Use Up/Down to select a sample and the Play button to start/stop preview playback of the sample.
+RT+Play to import the currently selected sample and RT+Left to exit out of the Import Dialog back to the Instrument Screen.

+Note: While there is no fixed limit for the number of files per subdirectory, exceding 96 subdirectories and/or 354 files per directory is likely to cause picotracker to potentially crash.
+Also please note that while FAT formatted sdcards can support upto 256 characters per filename, Picotracker only supports upto 128 and with only ASCII characters.

 ## Midi Instrument Screen

 TODO: screencap

 A midi instrument has the following settings: